Mitigating radio frequency interference in CHIME/FRB real-time intensity data: RFI transform chains

 Likewise, the stdv clipping transform masks RFI along the time {\em or} frequency axis using the following criterion: \be \left| J_{t'\nu'} - \overline{J_{t'\nu'}} \right| \ge \left( \sigma_c \Var(J_{t'\nu'})^{1/2} \right) , \ee where the masked array $J_{t'\nu'} \equiv \Var(I)_{t'\nu'}$ with {\em no internal clipping}, and the mean of variance $\overline{J_{t'\nu'}}$ and variance of variance $\Var(J_{t'\nu'})$ are scalar.
 Unlike the intensity clippers, the stdv clippers ``reshape'' the running mask to match its shape ($N_{t'}, N_{\nu'}$) with the initial intensity $I_{t\nu}$ only {\em after} executing Equation~(\ref{eq:stdv_clipper}).

 Table \ref{tab:clipping_transforms} lists the CHIME/FRB clipping transform chain, which is iterated $n_c$ times before and after the intensity detrenders, i.e., the clipping transform chain is a nested loop inside an outer loop over detrenders.
-The first 3 stdv clippers are along the time axis, and have a 3$\sigma$ threshold with no down/upsampling factors.
-Then, 2 stdv clippers are applied along the frequency axis, with a 3$\sigma$ threshold and no down/upsampling factors.
-Next, 2 intensity clippers are applied at a 5$\sigma$ threshold.
-Finally, 2 intensity clippers are applied with downsampling factors of 16 and 2 along the time and frequency axis, respectively.
-The downsampling logic helps expand the mask and hence prevent intensity leakage over RFI contaminated regions.
+The first three stdv clippers are along the time axis, and have a 3$\sigma$ threshold with no down/upsampling factors.
+Then, two stdv clippers are applied along the frequency axis, with a 3$\sigma$ threshold and no down/upsampling factors.
+Next, two intensity clippers are applied at a 5$\sigma$ threshold.
+Finally, two intensity clippers are applied with downsampling factors of 16 and 2 along the time and frequency axis, respectively.
+The downsampling logic helps expand the mask and hence prevent intensity leakage over RFI-contaminated regions.